julioRodino/JF-ECG-Benchmark/README.md

-# JA Benchmark Analysis for heartbeat detectors
+# JF Benchmark Analysis for heartbeat detectors

-A benchmarking analysis method that generates an overall benchmark for ECG detector algorithms, based on measurements of temporal jitter (J) and (A) accuracy
+A benchmarking analysis method that generates an overall benchmark for ECG detector algorithms, based on measurements of temporal jitter (J) and (F) score

 The Glasgow University GUDB ECG recordings database ([Howell and Porr, 2018](http://dx.doi.org/10.5525/gla.researchdata.716)) is used for